adithyagenie/forceplusplus/README.md

 ## Usage

-Once the bot is running, it will automatically send notifications about upcoming LeetCode contests to the configured chat ID.
-Future updates will include notifications for Codeforces and CodeChef contests.
+Once the bot is running, it will automatically send notifications about upcoming contests to the configured chat ID.

 ## License